jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

   - **mixed ownership model company** has the meaning set out in section 45P
   - **multi-category appropriation** means an appropriation described in section 7A(1)﻿(g)
   - **non-departmental** ,—
-    (a) in relation to expenses, means expenses incurred on behalf of the Crown, other than by a department or an Office of Parliament; and
+    (a) in relation to expenses, means expenses incurred on behalf of the Crown, other than by a department, an Office of Parliament, or a parliamentary agency; and
-    (b) in relation to capital expenditure, means capital expenditure incurred on behalf of the Crown, other than by a department or an Office of Parliament
+    (b) in relation to capital expenditure, means capital expenditure incurred on behalf of the Crown, other than by a department, an Office of Parliament, or a parliamentary agency
   - **Office of Parliament** means the Parliamentary Commissioner for the Environment (and that Commissioner's office), the Office of Ombudsmen, and the Auditor-General
   - **operating surplus** means the amount by which departmental revenue exceeds the expenses of a department
-  - **other expenses** means any expenses incurred by the Crown, a department, or an Office of Parliament that are other than—
+  - **other expenses** means any expenses incurred by the Crown, a department, an Office of Parliament, or a parliamentary agency that are other than—
     (a) output expenses; or
     (b) benefits or related expenses; or
     (c) borrowing expenses